 Support for Families and Young People

-The government will remove the two-child benefit cap from April 2026.
-The OBR says this will support 560,000 families.
-It expects each family to gain an average of £5,310 by 2029.
-The government describes this as a major step in reducing child poverty.
+The government will remove the Two-Child Benefit Cap from April 2026.
+The OBR estimates that this will support around 560,000 families, with each family gaining an average of £5,310 per year by 2029/30.

 Public Services and Local Funding

-The chancellor announced new support for schools and communities.
 Schools will receive £5 million to improve secondary school libraries.
-Councils will receive new funding for playground upgrades.
-The government says this will improve learning spaces and community areas.
+Councils will also receive new funding to upgrade playgrounds, supporting safer and more accessible community spaces.

 Wider Fiscal Plans